-An organization's lobbying activities are reported on Schedule C of the IRS Form 990, which is filed annually by tax exempt organizations with over \$50,000 in revenue.
-Organizations that have made the 501(h) election are required to report only the monetary value of their activities, while organizations that have not taken the election must provide more information about the activities.16
+An organization's lobbying activities are reported on Schedule C of the IRS Form 990 or 990-EZ.
+Organizations that have elected to use the expenditure test are required to report only the monetary value of their activities, while organizations that have not taken the election must provide more information about the activities.

-Organizations engaged in lobbying should implement consistent and reliable means of collecting information about their lobbying expenses, both in order to comply with the 990 disclosure requirements and to facilitate accurate reporting to the federal, state and city regulatory bodies described below.
+Organizations that lobby should implement consistent and reliable protocols to collect information about their lobbying expenses, both in order to comply with the 990 disclosure requirements and to facilitate accurate reporting to the federal, state and city regulatory bodies described below.
 The organization should maintain employee time records, receipts for expenses, and other documentation that would be helpful in supporting the organization's statements regarding lobbying activity.